shishir7850/Docker-Logging-ELK/README.md

 # Docker Logging with Filebeat and ELK

-This example belongs to [this](https://medium.com/p/6abc21a0a8f4/edit) article..
+This example belongs to [this](https://medium.com/p/6abc21a0a8f4/edit) article.

 ## Usage